rathgar/wordpress-heroku/wp-content/plugins/addthis-follow/readme.txt

 == Changelog ==

+= 4.2.3 =
+* Removed notices regarding AMP

+= 4.2.2 =
+* Added compatibility detection with official AMP plugin

+= 4.2.1 =
+* Fixed an incompatibility with PHP < 5.4

+= 4.2.0 =
+* Added support for AMP in registered mode when used in conjunction with the official AMP plugin
+* Removed references for Google+

 = 4.1.8 =
 * Fixed a bug where a script tag causes browser errors in certain circumstances